Creative Photography Project: 9 Different Photos of the Same Object

 #6 Take it Out of Context

-Now here’s where the creative fun really starts.
-This is the moment you need to let your imagination run wild.
-Just follow your creative impulses and go with whatever brainwave enters your mind.
+Now here’s where the creative fun really begins.
+This is the moment to let your imagination run wild and explore without limits.

 In one photo I meticulously arranged the meringues next to each other on the window-sill.
 One of the things that happen is that the scale is lost and they become more of a sculpture than a meringue.
 You can also clearly see that each meringue has a slightly different shape.
 In another photo, I put them in a tea candle holder taking it completely out of context.
 But the shape and size of the meringues reminded me of tea lights.
 So, there you go.